roshnidaksha/tp/docs/UserGuide.md

 ## Quick Start

-1. Ensure you have **Java 17** or above installed in your Computer and it is compatible with your device operating system (Mac or Windows).
+1. Ensure you have **Java 17** or above installed in your Computer, and it is compatible with your device operating system (Mac or Windows).

 2. Download the latest `.jar` file from https://github.com/AY2425S2-CS2113-T11a-3/tp/releases under latest release.